-- i. satisfactory progress is not made in the first semester upon their reenrollment following Academic Suspension; or - ii. the student has been placed on Academic Suspension for a second occurrence.

-4. Satisfactory Academic Progress (SAP) Definitions for Federal Financial Aid
+- i. satisfactory progress is not made in the first semester upon their reenrollment following Academic Suspension; or - ii. the student has been placed on Academic Suspension for a second occurrence. - 4.
+Satisfactory Academic Progress (SAP) Definitions for Federal Financial Aid - a.

-- a.
 Appeal A process by which a student who is not meeting SAP standards petitions the FCC Financial Aid Office for reconsideration of eligibility for Federal Student Aid (FSA) funds. - b.
 Financial aid probation A status assigned to a student who is failing to make satisfactory academic progress and who successfully appeals.
 Eligibility for aid may be reinstated for one semester. - c.
 Financial aid warning A status assigned to a student who is failing to make satisfactory progress.
 The student is eligible to receive aid for one semester and may do so without a student appeal. - d.
-Maximum timeframe for receiving Federal Financial Aid may be no longer than 150% of the published number of degree credits for the declared program.

-5. Re-admission Following Academic Suspension
+Maximum timeframe for receiving Federal Financial Aid may be no longer than 150% of the published number of degree credits for the declared program. - 5.
+Re-admission Following Academic Suspension - a.

-e.
 Prior to re-enrollment, students who have been academically suspended must develop a plan to remediate their academic deficiencies and meet with an Academic Advisor.
-The Academic Advisor will develop an Academic Success f.
-If satisfactory progress is not made in the first semester upon his/her return, the student will be subject to Academic Dismissal.
+The Academic Advisor will develop an Academic Success Plan with the student identifying any academic requirements to be met including enrollment in developmental requirements, appropriate academic support courses, or use of academic support services. - b.
+If satisfactory progress is not made in the first semester upon his/her return, the student will be subject to Academic Dismissal. - 6.
+Re-admission Following Academic Dismissal - a.

-Plan with the student identifying any academic requirements to be met including enrollment in developmental requirements, appropriate academic support courses, or use of academic support services.

-6. Re-admission Following Academic Dismissal

-- a.
 Prior to re-enrollment, students who have been academically dismissed must develop a plan to remediate their academic deficiencies and meet with the Associate Vice President/Dean of Students.
 If approved by the Associate Vice President/Dean of Students, students meet with an Academic Advisor to develop an Academic Success Plan and identify any academic conditions of re-enrollment including enrollment in developmental requirements, appropriate academic support courses, or use of academic support services. - b.
 If satisfactory progress is not made in the first semester upon his/her return, the student will again be subject to Academic Dismissal.